segrelab/iamm-collection/README.md

 ## Involved Projects
 The following projects have in some way dealt with (some) of the strains:
  - `re-sequencing`/`RES`: Re-sequencing of bacteria retrieved from various sources to investigate genome variation.
- - `marine_library`/`LIB`: The Segrè lab library of marine microbial strains covering a wide range of (potential interaction) traits based on /in silico/ analysis by Zoccerato /et al./ (`ZOC`).
+ - `marine_library`/`LIB`: The Segrè lab library of marine microbial strains covering a wide range of (potential interaction) traits based on _in silico_ analysis by Zoccerato _et al._ (`ZOC`).
 This is a physical strain library which is in our -80 °C.
  - `forchielli22`/`FOR`: Phenotyping of marine bacteria on single carbon sources.
 DOI: <https://doi.org/10.1128/msystems.00070-22>
  - `zoccarato22`/`ZOC`: An _in silicon_ study across 473 to identify genome functional clusters (GFCs) grouping strains with similar traits (potentially involved in microbial interactions).
 DOI: <https://doi.org/10.1038/s42003-022-03184-4>